pychi-code/pychi/README.md

 - Cubic nonlinear interactions (triple sum-frequency generation, self-phase modulation, conjugated Kerr term)
 - Raman scattering
 - Self-steepening
-- Frequency-dependence of the nonlinear coefficients
+- Frequency-dependence of the nonlinear coefficients and effective area
-- z-dependence of the effective refractive index and nonlinear coefficients (permitting poling to be simulated)
+- z-dependence of the effective refractive index, nonlinear coefficients and effective area (permitting poling to be simulated)

 The package is built to be as user-friendly as possible, providing a relatively high-level interface for the user while still allowing for physically intricate simulation cases.
 It leverages a custom-made order 5 solver, although more classical solvers (such as the RK4IP) have also been implemented for completeness and versatility.